amrkhaledccd/Airflux-capacity/README.md

 Since the expected time is 5-8 hours I assumed It is simple FIFO assignment problem.

 ## Assumptions
-1. I assumed data are stored in DB, I used H2 in-memory DB to make it easy for you to set everything it up, I could've also parse data from files but I choosed to use LiquiBase to insert data in DB.
+1. I assumed data are stored in DB, I used H2 in-memory DB to make it easy for you to set everything up, I could've also parse data from files but I choosed to use LiquiBase to insert data in DB.

 2. I assumed that each aircraft can fly anywhere.